3 Ninjas Kick Back (video game)

 3 Ninjas Kick Back is a beat 'em up platform game for the Sega Genesis, Super Nintendo Entertainment System, and Sega CD.
 It was released in 1994 and was developed by Malibu Interactive.
 The Genesis version was published by Psygnosis while the SNES and Sega CD versions were published by Sony Imagesoft.
+The Sega CD version was released exclusively in a bundle pack with another game Hook and was not released separately.

 The game is based on the film of the same name.

 Plot

 The master samurai competed in a ninja tournament fifty years ago for a magical dagger and an ancient samurai sword thought to be the key to opening a hidden cave full of treasure.
 After winning the tournament and rightfully gaining the dagger, it was stolen by the master's archrival, Koga.
 Though the master searched far and wide, he never found any trace of Koga or the dagger.
 Now, too old to continue searching, the master sends his three young apprentices, the young ninja brothers, Rocky, Colt, and Tum-Tum, to assist him in retrieving the prized dagger.

 Once it has been restored to its rightful owner, the dagger shall once again be passed along to younger generations, through the winners of the ninja tournament.